God Mode (Person of Interest): Plot

-In flashbacks to 2010, we learn how Nathan Ingram had tried to find the Machine, and wanted Finch to work with him on the irrelevant list.
-Ingram was planning to tell the press, but Hersh released a previously captured suicide bomber, ordering him to detonate his bomb on a ferry where Ingram and Finch are meeting.
-Ingram dies, Finch survives with injuries to his neck and lower back (his present-day impediments), but goes incognito, leaving the world – and his fiancée – thinking he is dead.
-Finch returned to Ingram's secret library location and started his work helping the irrelevant numbers.
+In flashbacks to 2010, Nathan Ingram tries to find the Machine and wants Finch to work with him on the irrelevant list.
+Ingram plans to tell the press, but Hersh releases a previously captured suicide bomber, ordering him to detonate his bomb on a ferry where Ingram and Finch are meeting.
+Ingram dies, and Finch survives with injuries to his neck and lower back (his present-day impediments).
+Finch goes incognito, leaving the world – and his fiancée – thinking he is dead.
+Finch returns to the library and, upon realizing that the Machine knew about Ingram's death, starts to help the irrelevant numbers.

-Finch tells Reese that he does not know if the Machine will continue its numbers delivery.
-He also states that he feels responsible for the events that transpired, especially the ones in Reese's life, because of his attempt to insert the new code in the Machine.
-Reese dismisses it saying: "My life changed when I kept my mouth shut in an airport terminal seven years ago.
+Finch tells Reese that he does not know if the Machine will continue delivering numbers.
+He states that he feels responsible for the events that transpired, especially the ones in Reese's life, because of his attempt to insert the new code in the Machine.
+Reese dismisses it, saying: "My life changed when I kept my mouth shut in an airport terminal seven years ago.
 You lost a friend, you did what you had to do".
 A payphone suddenly starts ringing, indicating that the Machine will still send them the irrelevant numbers.
-Hersh is seen talking with a woman in a black town car, stating Research has delivered a new number, indicating that the Machine will continue to deliver relevant numbers as well.
-Hersh and the unseen woman are depicted with yellow squares, indicating that the Machine knows that they know it.
-Root is now shown to be housed in a psychiatric hospital, where a payphone rings as The Machine calls Root, again asking, "Can you hear me?", and Root gleefully responds “absolutely”.
+Hersh is seen talking with an unseen woman in a car, stating Research has delivered a new number, indicating that the Machine will continue to deliver relevant numbers as well.
+Hersh and the woman are depicted with yellow squares, indicating that the Machine knows that they know it.
+Root is now shown to be housed in a psychiatric hospital, where a payphone rings as The Machine calls Root, again asking, "Can you hear me?", to which Root responds "absolutely".